gsu-library/whisper-scribe/README.md

 ## Installation
 The following installation instructions are based on a Linux install.
 This mostly works in a Windows environment with some extra configuration.

 1. [Install Python](https://wiki.python.org/moin/BeginnersGuide/Download).
-We recommend using version 3.10.12, as that is what this repository is built using.
+We recommend using version 3.10.12, as that is what this repository is built on.
 If you need to manage multiple Python versions, we suggest using [Pyenv](https://github.com/pyenv/pyenv).
 1. [Install FFmpeg](https://www.ffmpeg.org/).
 1. Install and [configure](#configuring-the-web-server) a web server for static and media file hosting.
 This can also be used as a reverse proxy server to proxy Gunicorn.
 Either [Apache](https://httpd.apache.org/) or [Nginx](https://nginx.org/) are recommended.
 1. Either clone the WhisperScribe git repository or download the source code from the latest release.
 Move/extract the files in a location that is not being served by a web server.